-5.3.3 Iterating over a subset of features
+4.1.3 Iterating over a subset of features

-If you want to iterate over a given subset of features in a layer, such as those within a given area, you have to add a QqsFeatureRequest object to the getFeatures () call.
+If you want to iterate over a given subset of features in a layer, such as those within a given area, you have to add a QgsFeatureRequest object to the getFeatures () call.
 Here's an example

 '''

-request = QgsFeatureRequest()
+request=QgsFeatureRequest()

 request.setFilterRect(areaOfInterest)

-for feature in layer.getFeatures(request):
+for f in layer.getFeatures(request):

-do whatever you need with the feature
+...

 '''